swatish17/video-player/README.md

 #### For Windows OS:
 Click [here](https://github.com/swatish17/video-dock/raw/master/dist/VideoDock%20Setup%201.0.0.exe) to download the setup file.
 Install the setup file to run the application.

-#### For Ubuntu:
-Click [here](https://github.com/swatish17/video-dock/raw/master/dist/VideoDocker-1.0.0-x86_64.AppImage) to download the AppImage file and run the application.

 ## Steps to start

 ### Prerequisites
 To start with this application, we need to install the Node JS and Node Package Manager (npm) which can be downloaded from this [link](https://nodejs.org).